 Let’s break down some definitions here.
 What are we talking about?
 As far as espionage goes, the key piece here is social engineering.

-You’re using human behaviors, your understanding of them; you’re weaponizing known behaviors and then manipulating them and using deception to get whatever you need to get.
+You’re using human behaviors, your understanding of them; you’re weaponizing known behaviors and then manipulating others and using deception to get whatever you need to get.

 This may involve recruiting someone that’s already embedded in the company or organization that you’re going after.
-It could also involve pressure, such as social pressure or ideological pressure—like you owe us something.
-These types of things don’t require a little bit more of those details.
-You have compromise, which is essentially blackmail or implants.
-So, all of this is kind of the North Korean piece.
+It could also involve pressure, such as social pressure or ideological pressure to push the recruited spy to take action.

 If we’re talking about cyber espionage, that’s really referencing espionage that uses digital tools.
 While this might feel a bit succinct, we’re going to dig deeper into how traditional spycraft and human-driven operations are crossing over into the cyberspace that we are all familiar with and trying to get ahead.